HHMP Vaccine Clinic: 2021 COVID-19 & Influenza (Flu)

 Please call us ASAP and reschedule your appointment if:

-- you are feeling unwell with fever, cough, runny nose or other symptoms that could be from COVID-19
+- you are feeling unwell with fever, cough, runny nose or other COVID-19 symptoms

 - you are waiting for COVID-19 test results, or have tested positive for COVID-19